CN: Public Records

 All district office records shall be kept for at least the minimum length of time required by law.

-The clerk is designated as the official custodian of all board records maintained by the district.
-The clerk is designated as official custodian of all district office records maintained by the district.
+The clerk is designated as the official custodian of all board and district office records maintained by the district.
 Each building principal is designated as official custodian of all records maintained at the building level.
 In addition to those records required by law, the clerk shall be responsible for preparing and keeping other records necessary for the district's efficient operation.

 District employees shall follow the guidelines found in the student records policies.
 (See IDAE and JR through JRD)